 Jessica Lopez Lyman (she/her) Sign up for a Consultation

-"I can help artists negotiate MFA or other academic programs, envision new directions for the work and strategize accountability practices.
+"I can advise artists on negotiating MFA or other academic programs, envision new directions for the work and strategize accountability practices.
 Plus grant writing, developing CV/resume and artist statement, arts engagement and academic scholarship."

 Bio: Jessica Lopez Lyman, Ph.D. is an interdisciplinary performance artist and Xicana feminist scholar interested in how Indigenous and People of Color create alternative spaces to heal and imagine new worlds.
 Jessica built, La Luchadora, a mobile screen printing cart as part of the Ready Go! program and prints political posters with communities across the state.
 She is a an Assistant Professor in the Department of Chicano and Latino Studies at the University of Minnesota, Twin Cities.
 Read more about Jessica on Creative Exchange.